Benjie56/colour_chat/README.md

     .get_color <name>                          -  same as get_colour, but with different spelling .set_colour [<col1> [<col2> [<times>]]]    -  Set the default chat colour to either one solid colour, or a fade between two colours. 'times' is how many times to fade between them.
 Leave blank to reset to white.
     .set_color [<col1> [<col2> [<times>]]]     -  same as .set_colour, but with american spelling.
+	.set_max [<max>]                           -  set the maximum character limit. for servers that dont use the default.
+Leave blank to reset to 500
     .rainbow <message>                         -  send a message with rainbow colours.
     .pastel <message>                          -  similar to rainbow, but easier to read.
     .alternate [<col1> <col2>] <message>       -  alternate between two colours.